-Adam has spent the last three years covering motorsports for Examiner.com., where he had the opportunity to see the racing world from behind the scenes as well as the grandstands.
+Adam spent several years covering motorsports for Examiner.com., where he had the opportunity to see the racing world from behind the scenes as well as the grandstands.
 He invites everyone to follow him on Twitter, Facebook, and Google Plus, and looks forward to sharing his enthusiasm for all things racing with the readers of SpeedwayDigest.com.

 Contact Adam: Email

 - “Twenty-Four Premiere at ONE DAYTONA” Set for January 24

 - SportsCenter's Nicole Briscoe Will Host ABC's Indianapolis 500 Telecast